redHat-arko/ytstream/README.md

-# FreeMusic
+# ytstream
 Tired of ads on YouTube while listening to music?
-Look no further.
-FreeMusic is a music streaming application that enables ad-free music streaming from YouTube.
+Look no further. ytstream is a music streaming application that enables ad-free music streaming from YouTube.

-## Why use FreeMusic
+## Why use ystream
 While [yt-dlp](https://github.com/yt-dlp/yt-dlp) and other similar applications enable downloading from YouTube, streaming is an entriely different issue.
-With FreeMusic, it is now possible to stream audio ad-free from YouTube.
+With ytstream, it is now possible to stream audio ad-free from YouTube.

 ## Features
 * Ad-free audio streaming from YouTube at the highest possible quality supported by YouTube (stereo `OPUS` or `AAC`)